cristianoc/REInfer/README.md

-## ReInfer: Runtime Extended Inference
+## REInfer: Runtime Extended Inference

-REInfer performs runtime extended type inference on json data.
+REInfer performs **R**untime **E**xtended type **Infer**ence on json data.
 Compared to traditional types, the extended types incorporate some numerical information, such as the number of times a field appears in the data, or the number of times it is null.

 A facility is provided to compare inferred types.
 This follows the idea of a diff algorithm which takes two values and returns the difference.
 The difference consists of a common part plus two deltas.
 Deltas are applied using a sum operation for extended types.
 The diff algorithm borrows and extends ideas from abduction for shape analysis, applied to type theory instead of program logic.